ndom91/react-timezone-select/README.md

 ## 🕹️ Props

-- `value` - `{ value: string, label: string }`
+- `value` - Initial Timezone `string`, i.e. `'Europe/Amsterdam'` or the full object from the onChange function: `{ value: string, label: string, abbrev: string, altName: string }`
 - `onBlur` - `() => void`
 - `onChange` - `(timezone) => void`
-  - Where `timezone` is, for example:
+  - Example `timezone` parameter:
   ```
    {
      value: 'America/Juneau'
-     label: '(GMT-8:00) Alaska'
+     label: '(GMT-8:00) Alaska,
+     abbrev: 'AHST',
+     altName: 'Alaskan Standard Time'
    }
   ```
 - `labelStyle` - `'original' | 'altName' | 'abbrev'`
-- `timezone` - Custom Timezone Object - see more below
+- `timezones` - Custom Timezone Object - see below..
 - Any other [`react-select`](https://github.com/jedwatson/react-select#props) props

 ## 🕒 Custom Timezones

-Available in `v0.9.11+` - we've shipped a new prop to allow users to fully replace the timezone choices, or simply append custom choices of their own.
+New in `v0.9.11+` we've shipped a prop to allow users to either fully replace the timezone options or append custom choices of their own.

-The prop `timezones` takes an object where the key/value format is: `'Official Timezone Name' : 'Your Label for it'`, don't worry we'll prepend the `(GMT ...)` part - just pass the city(s) you want to display.
+The `timezones` prop takes a dictionary of timezones, i.e. an object where the key/value format is: `{ 'IANA Timezone Name' : 'Your Label' }` - don't worry we'll prepend the `(GMT...)` part, just pass the city(s) or region(s) you want in your label.

 For example: